mohanrajendran/mohanrajendran.github.io/_sicp/Solution3_4.md

 {% endhighlight %}

 We can have $$P_1$$ and $$P_2$$ getting run atomically.
 Since the operation is commutative, we get 1000000 in both cases.

+### Exercise 3.41<a id="Exercise3_41">&nbsp;</a>

+In this exercise, Ben Bitdiddle replaces access to balance from `balance` to `(protected (lambda () balance))`.
+I think that this replacement is not required.
+This is mainly because accessing `balance` is a single operation.
+Thus we will not get any other operation interleaving with this access.
+Furthermore, mutations to `balance` is done using serialized methods and that ensures safe and consistent operations.
+Only place where interference might occur is when one tries to access `balance` in the middle of `withdraw` and `deposit` operations.
+This technically is not a faulty operation since we only consider the data to be mutated once these operations are over.